 Supported Airflow commands

-Cloud Composer supports the following commands for environments running Airflow 1.9.x and Airflow 1.10.x:
+Cloud Composer supports the following commands for environments running Airflow 1.9.0 and newer:

 Airflow 1.10.1 adds support for the following command: